Tronald/CoordinateSharp/README.md

 * -Adds ability to get Moon's Perigee and Apogee information based on date.
 * -Improved moon distance calculations.
 * -Converted `MoonDistance` property from `double?` to `Distance`.
+* -Updated Julian conversion for more accuracy when dates occur before Gregorian.
 ### 1.1.2.8 Change Notes
 * -Fixed issue with CoordinatePart Longitude validation.
 ### 1.1.2.7 Change Notes